com-lihaoyi/acyclic/readme.md

 class Entity(){ ... }
 ```

-is not much shorter than simply including the implicit directly:
+is not much shorter than simply including an implicit parameter:

 ```scala
 class Thing()(implicit ctx: Context){ ... }